LearnFintech

 Peak Valuation

-Market cap reached $350B during fintech boom
+Market cap reached ~$350B during the fintech boom before a steep de-rating

 2023